 - Vitamin D is something we all struggle to get enough of and because the best sources are oily fish, liver and egg yolks it’s even harder for vegans.
 Look out for fortified orange juice, soya products, margarines and cereals.
 However this is one of those rare occasions where I also recommend a supplement.
 You should take 10ug/day.

 - Oily fish are also a great source of omega 3 fats but can vegans find omega 3 in vegetable sources?
 We know that people from countries where their diet is rich in omega 3 fats have a lower risk of heart disease than we do in the UK and that omega 3 fats help reduce inflammation in the body.
-There is also some evidence, albeit weaker, that omega 3 may help with memory and the prevention and treatment of depression so it is an important nutrient.
+There is also some evidence, albeit weaker, that omega 3 may help with memory and the prevention and treatment of depression.
+So it is an important nutrient.
 ALA or (alpha-linolenic acid) is a type of omega 3 fat found in vegetable oils, seeds such as chia seeds and linseed (flaxseed), nuts such as walnuts, pecans and hazelnuts and green leafy vegetables.
 It cannot be made in the body and must be obtained from the diet.
 However there is less evidence that ALA is protective in relation to heart disease than there is for the omega 3 fats found in oily fish.
 These “fishy” omega 3’s are called EPA (eicosapentanoic acid ) and DHA (docosahexanoic acid.)
-Although our bodies can make EPA and DHA from ALA, the conversion rate is slow and only small amounts of EPA and DHA are made and so it is recommended that we include sources of EPA and DHA in other words oily fish, in the diet.
-So if you’re vegan you may wish to consider taking a supplement containing EPA and DHA obtained from algae.
+Although our bodies can make EPA and DHA from ALA, the conversion rate is slow.
+Furthermore only small amounts of EPA and DHA are made.
+So it is recommended that we include sources of EPA and DHA in other words oily fish, in the diet.
+If you’re vegan you may wish to consider taking a supplement containing EPA and DHA obtained from algae.
 These are widely available in chemists and some supermarkets.